Faculty & Staff

 Mr. Joshua Blonski started working at Providence Academy in 2014.
 He currently teaches Latin at both the Middle and Upper school levels.
 A graduate of Syracuse University and New Jersey native, Mr. Blonski previously was the dean of students in a private school setting where he also taught Theology, Latin, and Philosophy for 6 years in New York before joining the Providence Academy community.

-Dr. Boldt, Providence Academy’s Biology and Chemistry instructor.
+Dr. Boldt teaches Biology at Providence Academy.
 She earned a doctoral degree in Microbiology from the University of Minnesota.
 She was awarded a postdoctoral fellowship at Stanford University and worked as a lead scientist for a biotechnology company, Incyte Genomics, in Sunnyvale, California.
 She has taught microbiology at the University of St. Thomas and the University of Minnesota, and brings special professional interests in contemporary questions of science and religion.
 Dr. Boldt has long been active with church youth groups, and has also taught religious education in her parish.

 Mrs. Heidi Bowman, 2nd Grade Teacher